 - The Changing of the Guard only takes place on selected dates

-- The State Apartments are closed on Oct 25th.
+- The State Apartments at Windsor Castle are closed on 18th-24th January (inclusive) 2020.

 - Stonehenge will be closed to visitors on 20 and 21 June due to the Summer Solstice.
 Tour will visit Avebury instead.